tn3rb/eea-router/README.md

 ```
 Routes require a minimum of three parameters:

- * a unique string identifier which can be used as a URL parameter
+ * $identifier - a unique string identifier which can be used as a URL parameter
- * the FQCN for the Controller class to be loaded when the route is executed
+ * $controller - the FQCN for the Controller class to be loaded when the route is executed
- * and the FQCN for the View class to be loaded when the route is executed (for GET requests)
+ * $view - the FQCN for the View class to be loaded when the route is executed (for GET requests)

 The additional parameters in order are: